yaqwsx/PcbDraw/doc/installation.md

 ![KiCAD Command Prompt in Start menu](resources/windowsCommandPrompt2.jpg)

 you can put command in there and confirm them by pressing enter.
-This is also the prompt from which you will invoke all KiKit's CLI commands.
-They, unfortunatelly, does not work in an ordinary Command prompt due to the way KiCAD is packaged on Windows.
+This is also the prompt from which you will invoke all PcbDraw's CLI commands.
+They, unfortunately, does not work in an ordinary Command prompt due to the way KiCAD is packaged on Windows.

 Then you have to enter: